tstout/ofx-io/README.md

 Caveats
 ===
 Banks don't usually document how to do this.
 Finding the right set of parameters to get this to work for your bank can be frustrating.
-Look at the following site for help: http://wiki.gnucash.org/wiki/Talk:Setting_up_OFXDirectConnect_in_GnuCash_2 http://www.ofxhome.com/ofxforum/viewtopic.php?id=47455
+Look at the following sites for help: http://wiki.gnucash.org/wiki/Talk:Setting_up_OFXDirectConnect_in_GnuCash_2 http://www.ofxhome.com/ofxforum/viewtopic.php?id=47455